-The petitions were filed July 26 with the FCC and Congress by the industry trade group RADAR (Radio Association Defending Airwave Rights), by members BG Tech America, Beltronics, Cobra, Escort, SK Global America and The Whistler Group.
-The petitions are in response to the FCC's July 19 ruling that found certain radar detectors are interfering with credit card terminals used in places such as gas stations and other VSAT (Very Small Aperture Terminals).
+The petitions were filed July 26 with the FCC and Congress by the industry trade group, RADAR, the Radio Association Defending Airwave Rights, by members BG Tech America, Beltronics, Cobra, Escort, SK Global America and The Whistler Group.
+The petitions are in response to the FCC's July 19 ruling which found that certain radar detectors are interfering with credit card terminals used in places such as gas stations and other VSAT (Very Small Aperture Terminals).

 Industry members said there have been cases where consumers purchasing gas are not charged or they are charged the wrong amount because of interference from certain radar detectors.

 RADAR and its members stated they had no dispute with the technical ruling of vacating the 11.7 GHz-to-12.2 GHz band band, but that the timetable to do so was unprecedented and unfeasible.

 "We were incredulous.
 Its unprecedented," said Donal Rich, national sales manager for Beltronics.
 He explained, "The last rule making that the FCC did in something of this nature was in the PC industry, where PCs were interfering with police equipment and they gave them 14 months [to comply] and then they give us 60 days."

 The FCC specifically stated that radar detector suppliers have 30 days from the ruling's publication in the Federal Register to stop shipping non-compliant products and it gave retailers and additional 30 days to stop selling non-compliant radar detectors.
 This would result in a likely timetable of compliance by approximately September 15 and Oct.
 15, respectively, according to Rich.
 Current non-compliant detectors are permitted to be in use.